poojabolla/Kubernetes-AKS/Kubernetes/kubeadm-setup.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+Enter the join command onto the nodes

+`Note`: In case you want to retrieve the join token use the below-mentioned command.
+kubeadm token create --print-join-command

 **Install Network Add-on**

 `Note:` You must deploy a Container Network Interface (CNI) based Pod network add-on so that your Pods can communicate with each other.
 Cluster DNS (CoreDNS) will not start up before a network is installed.